jackwuwei/gptspeaker/README.md

   1. Sign into your account at https://aka.ms/friendbot/azureportal.
   1. In the search bar at the top, enter `AI Foundry`.
 Under `More Service` select `Speech Service`.
 (It may take a few seconds to populate.)
   1. Verify the correct subscription is selected.
 Under `Resource Group` select `Create New`.
 Enter a resource group name (e.g. `conv-speak-rg`).
-  1. Select a region and a name for your instance of Azure Cognitive Services (e.g. `my-conv-speak-cog-001`).
+  1. Select a region and a name for your instance of Azure AI Speech Services (e.g. `my-conv-speak-cog-001`).
         > NOTE: EastUS, WestEurope, or SoutheastAsia are recommended, as those regions tend to support the greatest number of features.
   1. Click on `Review + Create`.
 After validation passes, click `Create`.
   1. When deployment has completed you can click `Go to resource` to view your Azure Cognitive Services resource.